 Under the Texas Family Code a divorce typically requires a sixty day waiting period beginning with the day after your uncontested divorce lawyer files your divorce petition.
 Therefore, the shortest period for most uncontested divorces is sixty-one days.
 There are rare circumstances in which a judge may waive the sixty day period.
 During the sixty day period your uncontested divorce lawyer will draft your divorce decree and coordinate both parties signing it.
 This is usually the right length of time to send out a waiver of service, receive it from the other spouse, draft the divorce decree, get signatures and schedule time to go to court to wrap up the divorce.

 There is no requirement that a divorce must resolve that quickly.
 It is better to have an uncontested divorce built on solid terms and include a well written divorce decree than rush the process.

-4. What happens in a Fort Worth uncontested divorce with child?
+4. What happens in a Texas uncontested divorce with children?